ckeditor/ckeditor4/tests/plugins/inlinetoolbar/context/manual/context.md

 @bender-tags: 4.8.0, feature, inlinetoolbar, 933
 @bender-ckeditor-plugins: wysiwygarea, toolbar, undo, basicstyles, floatingspace, inlinetoolbar, sourcearea, list, elementspath

-## Inline Toolbar Context
+## Balloon Toolbar Context

-Inline toolbar should be shown only for selections containing `strong` and `em` in its path.
+Balloon Toolbar should be shown only for selections containing `strong` and `em` in its path.

 Example test case: